Keeping your web browser updated gives you the best online experience and helps your banking information stay private

 Microsoft encourages users to switch to Microsoft Edge for faster, safer browsing and it is recommended for Windows 10.

-But Internet Explorer 11 is also included in Windows 10 and is automatically kept up to date.
+Internet Explorer 11 was also included in Windows 10, but is no longer kept up to date.

 How to check your version of Edge

 - Select Settings and more (three horizontal dots) in the upper right corner of the window

 - Select Settings near the bottom of the menu

 - Select About Microsoft Edge in the left navigation

 If your version of Microsoft Edge is less than 70, you should upgrade to a more current version.